© Crown copyright 2020

 Whether you return to the UK as a serving prisoner, or at the end of your sentence, you have a criminal record.
 The law requires that in certain circumstances you must disclose your previous criminal convictions.
 This includes convictions imposed abroad as well as those imposed in the UK.
 Failure to fully disclose your criminal convictions when required by law is a criminal offence.

-If you are arrested for certain serious offences, such as child sex abuse or drugs crimes, Foreign & Commonwealth Office (FCO) staff must tell other relevant UK authorities.
+If you are arrested for certain serious offences, such as child sex abuse or drugs crimes, Foreign, Commonwealth & Development Office (FCDO) staff must tell other relevant UK authorities.